Franco-Spanish War (1635–1659)

-The Franco-Spanish War, (Note: Guerre franco-espagnole Guerra franco-española) May 1635 to November 1659, was fought between France and Spain, each supported by various allies at different points.
-The first phase, from May 1635 to the 1648 Peace of Westphalia, is a related conflict of the Thirty Years' War, while the second continued until the Treaty of the Pyrenees in 1659.
+The Franco-Spanish War, (Note: Guerre franco-espagnole Guerra franco-española) from May 1635 to November 1659, was fought between France and Spain, each supported by various allies at different points.
+It consists of two distinct phases, the first from May 1635 to October 1648, which is considered a related conflict of the Thirty Years' War, the second continued until the Treaty of the Pyrenees in 1659.

 Major areas of conflict included northern Italy, the Spanish Netherlands and the Rhineland.
 France supported revolts against Spanish rule in Portugal (1640–1668), Catalonia (1640–1653) and Naples (1647), while Spain backed French rebels in the 1647 to 1653 "Fronde".
 Both also backed opposing sides in the 1639 to 1642 Piedmontese Civil War.

-France was a long-time supporter of the Dutch Republic and Sweden, but had avoided direct conflict with Spain or Austria.
-In May 1635, France declared war on Spain, then shortly afterwards separately entered the 30 Years War against Austria.
+In the first phase of the Thirty Years' War, France provided support for both the Dutch Republic and Sweden against Spain and Austria, but prior to May 1635 had avoided direct participation.
+At this point, France declared war on Spain, then shortly afterwards separately entered the 30 Years War against Austria.
 After the latter ended in 1648, fighting continued between Spain and France, with neither able to achieve decisive victory.
 France made some gains in Flanders and the Pyrenees, but by 1658 both sides were financially exhausted and made peace in November 1659.

-While relatively minor in extent, French territorial gains significantly strengthened their borders, while Louis XIV married Maria Theresa of Spain, eldest daughter of Philip IV.
-Although Spain retained its vast global empire, some commentators argue the Treaty of the Pyrenees marks the end of its position as the predominant power in Europe.
+While French territorial gains were relatively modest, they strengthened the kingdom's frontiers, while the marriage of Louis XIV to Maria Theresa of Spain enhanced Bourbon dynastic claims.
+Traditionally, the Treaty of the Pyrenees has been viewed as marking the end of Spain's position as the predominant European power.
+More recent assessments have been more cautious, noting that the conflict itself remained militarily indecisive and that the Spanish Empire retained its vast overseas territories, thus remaining a major power, while some historians argue that Spain escaped with comparatively light terms.